Our Future Path! A plan for a better world!

 Right to Die

-Self sacrifice is part of our very nature, so we honor the sacrifice of people who died risking their lives to save the lives of others.
-Many of us even respect those people who sacrifice their lives for some worthy cause.
+Self-sacrifice is part of our very nature, so we honor the sacrifice of those who died risking their lives to save the lives of others.
+Many of us even respect those individuals who sacrifice their lives for some worthy cause.
 We may morn their loss, but we respect their right to die for the greater good.
-In many cases, no matter how much people believe that their deaths will benefit those around them, we do not recognize the sacrifice in their desire to die.
-In these cases, we deny them the right to die.
+In many cases, no matter how much we believe that their deaths will benefit those around them, we do not recognize the sacrifice in their desire to die.
+In these cases, we deny them their right to die.

-When we deny people the right to die, they often still end up committing suicide.
+When we deny others their right to die, they often still end up committing suicide.
 They blow their brains out, jump off buildings or bridges, or slam their cars into telephone poles.
 Since they must break the law, they usually do it without saying goodbye to their loved ones or putting their affairs in order.
-In addition, they end up destroying property and creating quite a mess, which must be cleaned up by others.
+In addition, they end up destroying property and creating quite a mess, which must be cleaned up by us.

-In a free society, people have the right to live their lives according to their beliefs.
-It would also seem logical that people should have the right to decide when it is time to die.
-If we give people the right to die and provide the proper controls and procedures, then we will make life easier for everyone.
+In a free society, we have the right to live our lives according to our beliefs.
+It would also seem logical that we should have the right to decide when it is time to die.
+If we give ourselves the right to die with the proper controls and procedures, then we will make life easier for all of us.

-Since people are going to commit suicide, it would seem a lot better to have a legal and orderly procedure in place to handle suicide.
-Therefore, we must change our laws to provide people with a legal option to end their own lives.
-Whether these people want to end their pain and suffering, to stop being a financial burden on their family or they just feel it is time to move on to the next life, we must give them the right to make their own decision.
+Since some of us are going to commit suicide, it would seem a lot better to have a legal and orderly procedure in place to handle suicide.
+Therefore, we must change our laws to provide us with a legal option to end our own lives.
+Whether we want to end our pain and suffering, to stop being a financial burden on our families or we just feel it is time to move on to our next life, we must give ourselves the right to make our own decision to do so or not.

 Since death is such a final decision, we will need to put the proper controls in place to make sure that a person is certain about his or her decision to die.
 When someone is thinking about ending his or her life, a request would need to be submitted to some form of review board.
 Then, the individual would need to attend some appropriate counseling to ensure that he or she has tried or at least considered all other options before ending his or her life.
 Of course, an individual should always be given the right to wave counseling, since we really should never force anyone to go.